What if a guy thinks my labia are gross?

 But without even doing that, I can tell you that if you're not having any sort of pain or physical discomfort, and if you've never had a serious genital injury nor did your pediatrician ever have any concerns, then chances are exceptionally good your labia are within the range of healthy or "normal" variation.
 Understand that even the idea that they might not be is primarily a totally new idea which only gained any popularity once cosmetic surgeons figured out that there was a profit in women's insecurities and body image problems.
 In other words, like with many kinds of poor body image, poor vulval body image has become a cash cow for some folks.

 This isn't just about cosmetic surgeons, either.
 In part because so much of the vulva is hidden from view, and in part because our cultures have made so much of the female body a big secret (save when it's used to sell something), a lot of people don't know what vulvas really look like.
-Unless you have had female-bodied sexual partners or have worked in women's sexual health, you probably haven't seen one up-close-and-personal save your own, and a young male partner may never have seen one at all.
+Unless you have had people with vulvas as sexual partners or have worked in women's sexual health, you probably haven't seen one up-close-and-personal save your own, and a young partner with a penis may never have seen one at all.

 If and when you get to the point that you're giving someone oral sex, and have not been face to face with genitals before, might you think that they don't look like you expected, especially if your only expectation was based on what people say or pornography or your own imagination?
 Sure.
 Would that mean that something was wrong with that person's genitals?
 Nope: it'd just mean you had no real way of knowing what something really looked like until you actually had a look at it.
 Do you think that person should invest a lot of energy in worrying about you having that reaction?
 I sure don't: after all, we can't control someone's expectations of something new to them.